mmalmi/mmalmi.github.io/_posts/2021-9-27-gun-for-react-state-management.md

 ![I feel no pain](/assets/images/posts/painless.jpg)

-Fed up with writing a ton of Redux boilerplate just to make a form input editable?
+Fed up with writing a ton of Redux boilerplate just to handle form input changes?

 There’s a better alternative: [Gun.js](https://github.com/amark/gun).
 It makes state synchronization and persistence a breeze.